 Probiotic benefits are strain specific

-Fermented foods can have microorganisms in them and may confer gut benefits the way probiotics can.
+Some fermented foods can have microorganisms in them.
+My understanding is that the ones that have been properly fermented and contain live bacteria may be beneficial for gut health for some people.
 You don’t have to eat fermented foods, but if you like them, things like raw sauerkraut, kimchi, kefir, kombucha, etc, can be a delicious way to potentially help your gut microbiome.

 Gut problems can cause non-digestive symptoms too

-The gut is involved in more than just digestion and can influence conditions that we don’t normally associate with the gut, such as diabetes, obesity, skin problems, rheumatoid arthritis, autoimmune problems, anxiety, depression, brain fog, histamine intolerance, and mast cell activation syndrome.
+The gut is involved in more than just digestion and can influence conditions that we don’t normally associate with the gut, such as obesity, skin problems, rheumatoid arthritis, autoimmune problems, anxiety, depression, brain fog, histamine intolerance, and mast cell activation syndrome.
+(Although this doesn’t mean the gut is playing a role for every person with these conditions).

 Gut health can play a huge role in different symptoms, but it doesn’t mean it’s playing a role in your symptoms

 There’s a lot of talk nowadays about gut health, “healing your gut”, and that the gut is related to various health problems.
-For some of us with endometriosis, working on our gut health might be a big puzzle piece to improving our quality of life, but for others, our gut health may be fine, and therefore our time, energy, and money may be better spent doing pelvic floor therapy, or seeing a trauma informed mental health professional, or going on HRT, or something else that will make a bigger impact.
+For some of us with endometriosis, addressing our gut health might be a big puzzle piece to improving our quality of life, but for others, our gut health may be fine, and therefore our time, energy, and money may be better spent doing pelvic floor therapy, or seeing a trauma-informed mental health professional, or going on HRT, or something else that will make a bigger impact.

 When it comes to endometriosis, excision surgery continues to be the gold standard treatment for endometriosis and the cornerstone to a multidisciplinary approach to treatment.
-Also, poor gut health is not a root cause of endometriosis, in spite of what some misinformed websites says, and addressing your gut health will not heal the disease.
+Also, poor gut health is not a root cause of endometriosis.
+In spite of what some misinformed websites say, addressing your gut health will not heal the disease.

 Addressing gut health is individual